Contents

 Centre Pompidou

-Many of you know I love contemporary art (I have a series of “Instagram modern art scenes” in many cities all over the world.
-The Centre Pompidou is again, one of the most prestigious contemporary art centers in the world.
-Although it was designed and built in the 70s by Renzo Piano and Richard Rogers, the center still looks modern and forward today.
 The museum was commissioned by former president George Pompidou and the center was finally completed and opened to the public in 1977, after George’s death.
 The art museum is all about contemporary art forms from installation, visual effects, animations, and large-scale paintings to sculpture.
 Its permanent collection showcases work by Henri Matisse, Pablo Picasso, and Marc Chagall.
 The museum may refresh some displays annually, and I especially love the artworks in the 4/F, which has an exciting collection of many big names from over 55 countries from 1965 to 1980.

 Visit the 5th floor of the center – the balcony showcases amazing sculptures by Miro, Richier, and Ernst, and the open-air area also offers a great view of Paris.
-You may actually see Montmartre and Eiffel Tower!
-Behind Centre Pompidou is a hip area where you find lots of coffee shops or vintage stores where you could fish some serious fashion at a low price.
+You may see the Montmartre and the Eiffel Tower!
+Behind Centre Pompidou is a hip area where you find lots of coffee shops or vintage stores where you can fish some serious fashion at a low price.
 At the Place Igor Stravinsky, you will find a fountain designed by Jean Tinguely and Niki de Saint-Phalle.
 This is the first moving fountain in Paris and a place for a lot of street performers to come busking on the weekends.

 Musée Rodin